davidcava/privoxy-dsm/README.md

-    privoxy-dsm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    privoxy-dsm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+    Binary (apk) packages in Release area combine files from Privoxy and privoxy-dsm.
+    The applicable licence for those apk files is GPL v2, to comply with Privoxy licence.

     privoxy-dsm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of